foru17/foru17/RESUME.md

 #### Founder(Jan 2019 - Oct 2020)

 * Start my own Startup Company in Fashion and Media Industry.
 * Built a bot for Telegram and Wechat to grow the community.
-The bot provided various functionalities, including user-verification, anti-spam, chat content analysis, daily data visualization with active members and popular topic.
+The bot provided various functionalities, including user-verification, anti-spam, chat content analysis, daily data visualization with active members and popular topics.
 Some technologies used: Node.js, MongoDB, Puppeteer, Echarts, Google Search API, RESTful API.
 * Build and operate Wechat Mini Program to sell products.

 ### Yuewen Group - Shanghai HQ